Threads

 Survival of the wounded president

-Restraint, or just patience?
+Restraint, or patience?

-China hasn't invaded Taiwan.
+China hadn't invaded Taiwan.

 Two intelligence pictures

-The cascade that won't resolve
+The cascade that finally split

 Why threads instead of just chapters